xgrau/fenitrothion-aegypti-Angola/README.md

 The read files (fastq format) are not provided in this repository, but they can be found in the ENA public repository under the `XXX` accession number.

-Reads have been mapped to *Anopheles gambiae* transcripts, annotation AgamP4.9.
-Downlodaed from  [Vectorbase](https://www.vectorbase.org/downloads).
+Reads have been mapped to *Aedes aegypti* transcripts, annotation XXXX.
+Downloaded from  [Vectorbase](https://www.vectorbase.org/downloads).

 ## Requirements

-Analyses for the paper were run on `R` 3.6.1.
+Analyses were run on `R` 3.6.1.

 The following libraries are required to run the main script: